 Although the SAT is broken up into four sections, it is only scored based on two categories: the Math section and the Evidence-Based Reading and Writing Section.
-The maximum score for both of these sections is 800, creating a maximum composite score of 1600.
+The maximum score for both of these sections is 800.
+Adding these two subscores together will give a maximum composite score of 1600.

-The math component is broken down into the “math with calculator” and the “math without calculator” pieces.
+The Math test components are broken down into the “Math with calculator” and the “Math no calculator” pieces.
 The writing/reading part consists of a reading test and a writing and language assessment.
 It can be difficult to assess your achievement on these sections without understanding how the test is scaled and converted.

 Scaling Your Raw Scores

 To calculate these two section scores, the raw score is converted into a scaled score.
-The raw score is purely the number of questions that were answered correctly on each section.
+The raw scores are purely the number of correct answers in each section.
 The SAT does not count against incorrect answers, meaning that there is no score deduction if you answer a question wrong.
 The raw scores are simply out of the number of questions in each section, however, the scaled score is measured from 200-800 points.

 From your raw score, the Reading Test Score is calculated between 10-40, which is the same for your Writing and Language Test Score.
 When you add those two scores together the sum will range from 20-80, which, when multiplied by 10, will convert to your overall section score between 200-800.
-Your math section is determined by the sum of your non-calculator and calculator raw scores converted to the overall 200-800 score.
-This means that your total SAT score can range from 400-1600.
+Your Math section is determined by the sum of the raw Math scores from the non-calculator and calculator parts.
+This total score is then converted into the overall 200-800 scale.
+This means that your total SAT score, including both Math and Reading, can range from 400-1600.

 The test is scored in this scaled manner in an effort to keep the test standardized across multiple repetitions and versions across the tests.
 Each test is slightly different in terms of difficulty and content, which the scaled scoring system attempts to account for and correct.
 The SAT’s scaled scoring also means that one test isn’t easier than any other!